vmware/vic-product/docs/user_doc/vic_vsphere_admin/verify_vch_deployment.md

 # Verify the Deployment of a VCH #

 After you have deployed a virtual container host (VCH), you can verify the deployment by connecting a Docker client to the VCH and running Docker operations.
-You can check the results in the vSphere Client or vSphere Web Client.
+You can check the results in the vSphere Client.

 **IMPORTANT**: Do not perform operations on virtual container hosts (VCHs) or container VMs in the vSphere Client inventory views.
 Specifically, using the vSphere Client inventory views to power off, power on, or delete the VCH endpoint VM, or to modify the VCH resource pool or folder, can cause vSphere Integrated Containers Engine to not function correctly.
 Always use the vSphere Integrated Containers plug-in for the HTML5 vSphere Client or `vic-machine` to perform operations on VCHs.
 The vSphere Client does not allow you to delete container VMs, but do not use the vSphere Client to power container VMs on or off.
 Always use Docker commands or vSphere Integrated Containers Management Portal to perform operations on containers.